 - The plait (handmade) or braid (usually man-made) is checked, wound onto a plait winder, lengths of plait or braid may be joined to create longer lengths.

 - Sewing – the process involves matching the hat to the design hat block.
 Note, within the factory setting the block was usually, but not exclusively, made from plaster or composite material.
-The sewing can be done by hand or on a specially adapted sewing machine.
+The sewing can be done by hand or on a specially adapted sewing chain-stitch machine.

 - Partial drying